 The first ransomware attack purportedly occurred in 1989.
 The ransomware itself was distributed on a floppy disk.
 The event took place in Antwerp, Belgium.
 The victim was directed to send ransomware payment to an PO box in Panama.
 Victims would the receive decryption keys.
 Roughly 20,000 computer enthusiasts, medical research institutions and researchers who attended the World Health Organization’s international AIDS conference in Stockholm received corrupted floppy disks.
 The software was attributed to a US citizen, Dr. Joseph Popp, who received his Ph.D from Harvard University, and served as an evolutionary biologist.

-Dr. Popp was deemed unfit to withstand trial, and was not prosecuted.
+Dr. Popp was deemed unfit to withstand trial, and did not see the inside of a court room.
 Ransomware was not distributed en-masse on the internet for at least another 16 years.

 What does ransomware target?